-Second, medium- to long-term inflation expectations have remained in a weakening phase, reflecting the year-on-year rate of change in the observed CPI having been at around 0 percent or in slightly negative territory since spring 2015; however, some indicators show a rise in such expectations recently.
+Second, medium- to long-term inflation expectations have remained in a weakening phase, although some indicators show an uptrend in such expectations, after having hit bottom around summer 2016.
 As for the outlook, medium- to long-term inflation expectations are likely to follow an increasing trend and gradually converge to around 2 percent on the back of the following: (1) in terms of the adaptive component, developments mainly in import prices are expected to push up the observed inflation rate for the time being, and firms' stance is likely to gradually shift toward raising wages and prices thereafter with the improvement in the output gap, and (2) in terms of the forward-looking component, the Bank will pursue monetary easing through its strong commitment to achieving the price stability target.